 Orchestrating CDPs do what standalone CDPs do, then add some marketing automation functionality on top.
 (In fact, Lytics does this too; these divisions are getting less clear-cut as the CDP market matures.)

 BlueShift, a well-known orchestrating CDP, will create a single customer view.
-It will also apply its proprietary AI to predictive modeling and journey orchestration.
+It will also apply its proprietary AI to predictive modeling and customer journey orchestration.
 The goal for BlueShift is to be more than a source of truth.
 Instead, it’s the center of your marketing stack, with every other tool relegated to feeding data or receiving commands.

 In addition to everything that a standalone CDP will do, orchestrating CDPs will let you build and execute campaigns from inside the tool.
 You can send emails, SMS, push notifications, or banner ads.
 Not to mention send API calls to just about anything to enable and action somewhere else.